ahabra/tecuj2-net/README.md

 * Author Abdul Habra

 A library to simplify network programming.
-Currently, it has the following email and http connection utilities.
+Currently, it has email and http utilities.

 ## Quick Documentation